-Sign on for an unforgettable summer in Athens, Greece, the oldest city in Europe.
-During your Summer in Greece, you’ll take unique classes at Hellenic American University, but your classroom will extend into the city itself.
+Journey to the Greek capital and study amid the modern metropolis of Athens.
+Earn 6-15 credits at the Hellenic American University, an intimate school with a diverse student body and small-campus feel.
+Spend three, four, or seven weeks in ancient Athens and experience Greek culture and history with hands-on courses.
 Roam the rugged hillsides filled with lush wildflowers and gaze at the crystal blue Aegean Sea.
 Hop a ferry to Hydra to experience an island without cars or scooters.
-Delight in traditional cuisine with olive oil and feta cheese on every table.
 Basically, you’ll bask in the warm hospitality of the Greeks on campus and in the city.
-How’s that for an epic summer?
+Ready for an epic summer?

 Session 2: April 1

 - Small, intimate school centrally located in Athens

 - Diverse student population, with a 20 percent international student body